 Daily excursions

-Luggage transfers (except for one day)
+Luggage transfers (except for the Glacier Express day)

 Daily breakfast, most dinners, and one farewell lunch